homayoonkhadivi/Natural-Language-Processing-NLP-for-Gender-Classification-from-Twitter-Dataset/README.md

 # Data Cleaning
 ### Regular expression RE =>> "[^a-zA-Z]"
 ### Description lower
+In computer language, "BAND" and "band" words are understood differently.
+So I am going to convert all letters into lowercase
 ### Stopwords
+Using word_tokenize method instead of split is more beneficial.
+Because, for example if you have a word like "shouldn't". split method cannot divide it into two parts but word_tokenize divide it into two parts : should and n't.
 ### Word tokenize method
 ### Lemmatazation
+**This part, I am going to find root of letters (lemmatization) in order to do classification.**
 ### CountVectoizer
 ![download](https://user-images.githubusercontent.com/57557590/107987103-b41ca400-6fe2-11eb-95b7-6fd2d83d314d.png)
 The CountVectorizer provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words, but also to encode new documents using that vocabulary.
 ### Bag of Words

 # Building Model: